Eustace St Clair Hill: Bravery

 Hill's bravery, coupled with an unshakeable belief in the rightness of what he was doing, meant that he had little concern for his own personal safety.
 He did not hesitate to take his very practical ministry to the front line and consequently became well known for his bravery.
 At Butte de Warlencourt, he received the third highest award for bravery, the Military Cross.

 Hill absolutely abhorred any form of cowardice and spent considerable effort exhorting his men to do their Christian duty under fire.
 He didn't question the purpose or shy away from the danger but rather exhorted the soldiers with words such as "Men, they may kill your bodies, but they cannot destroy your souls".

-One example of his bravery was when, during the Boer War he received a curt note from Lord Methuen that "if he was seen in the front line again he would be sent home".
-On the Western Front, he was legendary for standing up and moving around the battlefield dodging artillery shells and machine gun bullets in pursuit of his ministry.
+One example of his bravery was when, during the Boer War he received a threatening note from Lord Methuen that "if he was seen in the front line again he would be sent home".
+He also gained respect from his time serving on the Western Front, where he stood up and moved around the battlefield, dodging artillery shells and machine gun bullets in pursuit of his ministry.

 Hill the Military Chaplain

-Though Father Hill came from a distinguished military family and had a very rigid approach to the business of soldiering, he had a real vocation for the priesthood and particularly for the pastoral side of ministry.
-One is puzzled by the contrast between his keenness to participate in any military adventure with his very real concern for the suffering of the soldiers.
-Hill deplored war – he saw no glory in it but never questioned the rightness of it.
-In some respects, his absolute belief in the duty for all soldiers to fight like men and to die if necessary must have been the result of his family's military background and also because of the nature of the late Victorian Imperial culture in which he was born.
+Though Father Hill came from a distinguished military family and subsequently held a rigid approach to the business of soldiering, he felt passionate about the priesthood - particularly the pastoral side of ministry.
+His strong beliefs in the duty for all soldiers to fight like men and to be prepared to sacrifice their lives is likely the result of his family's military background and the nature of the late Victorian Imperial culture at the time.

-During the Boer War, Father Hill established an effective way for military chaplains to function within the military under conflict situations, and it was this experience that made him so much loved and respected by the troops and a national hero in the First World War.
+During the Boer War, Father Hill established an effective way for military chaplains to function within the military under conflict situations, and it was this experience that made him favoured and respected by the troops, and a acclaimed as a national hero in the First World War.

 Hill also campaigned for the establishment of an independent chaplaincy corps within the military.